Skip to content

 "Unlike acupuncture that uses selective and targeted points to treat pain and diseases, acupressure mats apply pressure on a large surface area," says licensed acupuncturist Snow Xia L.Ac. "[The mats] have a general effect of releasing myofascial and muscular tension and increasing blood circulation."

-Very little research has been done to validate the benefits of acupressure mats, though one 2011 study did reinforce its relaxing benefits2 on a small trial of 32 people.
+Very little research has been done to validate this benefit, though one 2011 study did reinforce the mat's relaxing properties2 on a small trial of 32 people.

-While the mats aren't frequently endorsed by many Western doctors or therapists, Weber suspects that more clinicians could start to recommend them once more long-term research has been done on their benefits.
+While acupressure mats aren't frequently endorsed by many Western doctors or therapists, Weber suspects that more clinicians could start to recommend them once more long-term research has been done on their benefits.

 Until then, both she and Xia consider the mats safe to use and potentially very beneficial for easing stress and pain.
 "If it's something that is noninvasive and can help you reset your nervous system and relax muscle tension, then why not give it a try?"
 Weber says.